-Summer is finally here, which can only mean that festival season is finally upon us.
+Summer is finally here, which can only mean festival season is finally upon us.
 Good music, great friends and plenty of sunshine, a weekend at a festival can be exactly what you need to get you through to Christmas.
 However, there is an art to doing festivals right, so read our festival survival guide to make sure you get the most out of your ticket!

 What type of festival is right for you?